Tuition fees master programmes: Terms of payment

 Non-EU/EEA students are exempt from paying tuition fees, if they hold one of the following types of residence permit to Denmark:

 - A permanent residence permit in Denmark ('Permanent opholdstilladelse')

 - A temporary residence permit with the possibility of a permanent residence in Denmark ('Opholdstilladelse med mulighed for varigt ophold').
 Your residence card must state: 'mhp. varigt ophold' or 'mmf varigt ophold'.

 - A residence permit in Denmark according to the EU/EEA regulations (Opholdstilladelse jf.
 EF/EØS bekendtgørelsen)

 - Children of workers from non-EU/EEA countries having been granted a residence permit pursuant to Section 9M (previously 9C) of the Danish Aliens Act and whose parents have been granted residence permits pursuant to Section 9A of the Danish Aliens Act.

-The terms of payment is stipulated pursuant to Section 3 of the:
+The terms of payment is stipulated pursuant to Section 4 of the (only in Danish):

 Ministerial Order no. 1021 of 24/06/2020 on Funding and Accounts, etc. at Universities